realworldocaml/book/en/prologue.md

 ### What to expect

-Real World OCaml is split into three parts and appendices:
+Real World OCaml is split into three parts:

 * Part I covers the basic language concepts you'll need to know when building OCaml programs.
 You won't need to memorise all of this